Asked by anonymous

 I took Coco's advice and ask all those questions.
 They were really willing to answer.
 I also bought aloe.
 Thanks for all your advice.

-Learning About Breast CancerLooking for another topic?
 Use the search box in the top right.

 Beyond The Shock is a comprehensive online guide to understanding breast cancer.